-At present there are four different legal forums viz.
-High Courts, Company Law Boards, Board for Industrial and Financial Reconstruction (BIFR) and Debt Recovery Tribunal (DRT) which have overlapping jurisdictions resulting in delays and complexities in the process of recovery of bad debts.
-In this context, the insolvency resolution process under bankruptcy law seeks to consolidate the existing framework by creating a single law which will ensure time bound settlement of insolvency.
+At present, there are four different legal forums viz.
+High Courts, Company Law Boards, Board for Industrial and Financial Reconstruction (BIFR), and Debt Recovery Tribunal (DRT) which have overlapping jurisdictions resulting in delays and complexities in the process of recovery of bad debts.
+In this context, the insolvency resolution process under bankruptcy law seeks to consolidate the existing framework by creating a single law that will ensure the time-bound settlement of insolvency.

 Adjudication of insolvency resolution:

 The National Company Law Tribunal (NCLT) will be the adjudicating authority that will adjudicate insolvency resolution for limited companies and LLPs.
 The Debt Recovery Tribunal (DRT) will adjudicate insolvency resolution for individuals and unincorporated entities.
 The resolution processes will be conducted by licensed insolvency professionals (IPs) who are members of insolvency professional agencies (IPAs).
 IPAs will also furnish performance bonds equal to the assets of a company under insolvency resolution.

 The bill bars the sale of property of a defaulter to such persons who is ineligible to be a resolution applicant during liquidation.

 The Bill inserts a provision to specify that person contravening any provisions of IBC, for which no penalty has been specified, will be punishable with a fine ranging between Rs.
 1 lakh to Rs.
 2 crore.